Restoring an ancient bluebell woodland at Sheffield Park and Garden

-We want to keep things as natural as possible throughout the area so we don’t upset the environmental balance.
-We’re using recycled woodchip to build the paths (75 cubic metres in total), creating dead hedges from woodland materials and where a tree has fallen, allowing rewilding to take place so the trunks provide nourishment to the soil and attract native flora and fauna.
+We have tried to keep things as natural as possible throughout the area so we don’t upset the environmental balance.
+We use recycled woodchip to build the paths, creating dead hedges from woodland materials and where a tree has fallen, allowing rewilding to take place so the trunks provide nourishment to the soil and attract native flora and fauna.

 Much like humans, trees within the same family are genetically different.
 When you thin a woodland area, you could tip the delicate balance so we encourage natural regeneration and try not to interfere.